opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-json.md

 `json_array_length(jsonArray)` Returns the number of elements in the outermost JSON array.

-**Argument type:** STRING
+**Argument type:** STRING/JSON_ARRAY

-A STRING expression of a valid JSON array format.
+A STRING expression of a valid JSON array format, or JSON_ARRAY object.

 **Return type:** INTEGER